The Arms Race: Attacks and Defense

-- Reboot the system and go into the BIOS.
+- Reboot the system and go into the firmware.
 Disable booting from anything other than the main disk.

-- Set a BIOS password, so you cannot change the BIOS settings without first typing that BIOS password.
+- Set a firmware password, so you cannot change the firmware settings without first typing that password.

 Exploit — Level 4

-Open the case, remove the battery from the motherboard, and wait a few minutes for the BIOS to forget its settings.
-Reassemble, set the BIOS to suit your needs, and boot from your media.
+Open the case, remove the battery from the motherboard, and wait a few minutes for the firmware to forget its settings.
+Reassemble, set the firmware to suit your needs, and boot from your media.